 Program overview

 The Indigenous Studies Foundations - Inuit, Métis, and First Nations program is a one-year Ontario College Certificate designed for both Indigenous and non-Indigenous learners.
-This program provides an opportunity to explore the worldviews of Inuit, Métis, and First Nations peoples, focusing on sustainable futures.
-Students will develop transferable personal and professional skills that are in demand across various Indigenous-focused areas.
-The curriculum emphasizes understanding the contributions of Indigenous communities to Canada, fostering cultural appreciation, and addressing the ongoing impacts of colonialism.
+This program provides an opportunity to explore the worldviews of Inuit, Métis, and First Nations, focusing on sustainable futures.
+Students will develop transferable personal and professional skills that are in demand in various Indigenous-focused areas.
+The curriculum emphasizes understanding the contributions of Indigenous peoples to Canada, learning from the land, and fostering cultural sensitivity.
 Graduates will be equipped to engage with Indigenous communities and organizations, enhancing their academic and career journeys.

 Program structure

-• Options: Opportunities for further education in a 2-year Indigenous Studies diploma, with credits transferable from this program.
+• Opportunities for further education, including a 2-year diploma in Indigenous Studies

 Featured Experiences

-The Indigenous Studies Foundations program offers a variety of unique experiences, including:
+The Indigenous Studies Foundations program offers a variety of unique experiences that enrich the learning journey:

-• Exploration of environmental stewardship and personal well-being.
+• Focus on environmental stewardship and personal well-being

 Career Options